jMetal/TM-MSAligner/README.md

 ## Finding algorithm configurations with irace
-We explain in this section the steps needed to use TM-MSAligner in combination with irace, a tool for automatic algorithm configuration (having experiences with irace is a pre-requisite to understand this section).
-All the needed stuff is stored in the `irace` folder located in the root of the project.
+We explain in this section the steps needed to use TM-MSAligner in combination with irace, a tool for automatic algorithm configuration (NOTE: experience with irace is a pre-requisite for understanding this section).
+All the needed stuff is stored in the `resources/irace` folder.

 The contents of the `irace` folder is the following: